 Nestled amongst the wilderness are waterfall walks, Aboriginal rock art, and grand viewpoints over craggy cliffs and sweeping valleys.

-Leura and Katoomba, two towns in the Blue Mountains National Park, have coffee shops ranging from old-school to artisanal, some cool street art, and the jumping-off point for the scenic cableway.
+Leura and Katoomba, two towns in the Blue Mountains National Park, both have great coffee shops and some cool street art.

 • Take in the grand views of the Three Sisters from Echo Point Lookout.